robbyt/mcp-io/examples/cli_elicitation/README.md

 ## Testing the Elicitation Server

 **Important**: The `mcp` CLI tool does not support elicitation features.
 Elicitation requires a session-aware MCP client that can handle interactive back-and-forth communication.
 The CLI tool only supports stateless, one-shot operations.

+**Timeout Note**: If you experience timeout errors (-32001) with the MCP Inspector, the default timeout is 10 seconds.
+For elicitation testing, use a longer timeout by adding `?timeout=30000` (30 seconds) to the Inspector URL.

 ### What you CAN test with mcp CLI:
 ```bash